onexi/llm-updating-itself-akit-a/README.md

 1. Automatic generation of new functions based on user input
 2. Saving the generated functions to a file and dynamically loading them
 3. Utilization of the generated functions by GPT
+4. List the existing functions in the function section of index.html.
+Update it each time a function is added.

 ## Examples of prompts that are easy to respond to
 This program handles requests such as  "Create a function that does the following..." quite easily.
 However, while this program could create a function that divides two numbers, it was difficult to create a function that abstracts "Divide 9 by 2".